zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

     }
     ```

-4. In build.gralde file, add micronaut enabler as a dependency:
+4. In build.gradle file, add the micronaut enabler as a dependency:

     ```groovy
     implementation "org.zowe.apiml.sdk:onboarding-enabler-micronaut:$zoweApimlVersion"
     ```
-5. (Optional) Users who want to create runnable jar file, can leverage shadow plugin.
-If this is the case, update gradle.build file with plugin:
+5. (Optional) Add a shadow plug-in to create a runnable jar file.
+Update the `gradle.build file` with a plugin:

 ```
 id 'com.github.johnrengelman.shadow' version '6.1.0'
 ```

-Next, you will have to specify main class:
+6. Specify the main class with the following script:

 ```
 mainClassName = '${your.packa.name.MainClassName}' #replace with your main class
 ```

-3. Define the output jar file as shown in the following example.
+7. Define the output jar file

-**Example:**
+Add the following script to define the output of the jar file:

 ```
 shadowJar {
         archiveBaseName.set('micronaut-enabler')